shirograhm/riot-items-tfm2/workshop_desc.md

 Thank you to @Dushnerd on discord for the Russian translations!
 Thank you to @Flover on discord for the Korean translations!

-Special thanks to @toxicsnek for helping with custom item creation & testing.
+Special thanks to @toxicsnek for helping with custom item creation & code!
 Special thanks to @Monsoon for helping with the custom item builds functionality!
 Special thanks to @blasé for helping playtest the 4 Item Mod compatibility!

 Thank you to the people in the modding discord for their help with the mod-sdk setup, documentation, and general coolness.

-If you would like to support my endeavor and buy me a coffee, you can find me on ko-fi: https://ko-fi.com/shirograhm
+If you would like to support my endeavors and buy me a coffee, you can find me on ko-fi: https://ko-fi.com/shirograhm

 [h2] Legalese [/h2]
 This is a free fan-made mod.
 I am not affiliated with Riot Games in any way.
 Item concepts, names, and effects are all property to Riot Games.